Debbie Desjarlais, 69 Bricktop Road, Windham, CT 06280 (860) 617-4985

 - Exhibitors are requested to break down their pens upon dismissal.

-- Failure to comply with show rules will result in complete forfeit of premiums.
+- Failure to comply with show rules will result in the complete forfeit of premiums.

 Arrival and Dismissal